 2. Your inverter’s capacity

-3. Are your new solar panels compatible with your existing inverter?
+3. Are your new solar panels compatible with your existing solar inverter?

-You also need to ensure that your additional solar panels are compatible with the current inverter you have installed.
+You also need to ensure that your additional solar panels are compatible with the current solar system and inverter you have installed.

 If not, you can either change your new solar panels to another compatible one, change your inverter to one that’s compatible with the old and new panels, or add another inverter to your system.
 Naturally, that last option is going to be the most pricey.